AlgoMaster Logo

 Poor Use Cases

 • Skewed or clustered distributions.
-If most values cluster in a narrow range, most elements end up in the same bucket, and you are essentially running the inner sort on nearly all the data.
+When most values cluster in a narrow range, most elements end up in the same bucket, and the inner sort runs on nearly all the data.
 Example: sorting ages of college students (mostly 18-22) with buckets spanning 0-100.

 • Unknown value range.
-Without knowing the min and max, you cannot compute bucket indices efficiently.
-You would need an extra pass to find the range first.
+Without the min and max, bucket indices cannot be computed efficiently.
+An extra pass would be required to find the range first.

 • Small arrays.
 The overhead of creating and managing buckets is not worth it for small inputs.
 A simple insertion sort or the language's built-in sort is faster.

 • Integer data with large range.
-If you have integers spread across billions, you would need an impractical number of buckets.
-Radix sort is a better choice here.
+Integers spread across billions need an impractical number of buckets.
+Radix sort is a better choice.